day8/re-frame-10x/README.md

 * You **must** have a [`:main`](https://clojurescript.org/reference/compiler-options#main) specified in your `:compiler` config for the `:preloads` and `:closure-defines` to take effect
 * You **must** be running with the Closure define `goog.DEBUG` as `true`.
 This is the default under `:optimizations :none`.
 * You **must** be using `:optimizations :none`.
+* You **should** be using re-frame 0.10.5 or later.
+Earlier versions may partly work, but are not supported.

 If you don't meet those pre-requisites, or you are using [Shadow CLJS](https://shadow-cljs.github.io/docs/UsersGuide.html) see the docs on [advanced setups](/docs/Advanced-Setup.md) for other ways to install re-frame-10x.